 And when you’re sure you’re ready to go forward…

-Because nothing turns agents and editors off like typos and sloppy grammar when it’s not an intrinsic part of the story.
-Editorial bobbles take people out of the “read” and distract from your brilliant work.
-And no matter how careful a writer you are, or how many times you spellcheck, nothing beats a copyediting expert, human eye to query when something seems awry in the text.
+It's not a must-do, but editorial bobbles take people out of the “read” and distract from your brilliant work.
+And no matter how careful a writer you are, or how many times you spell-check, nothing beats a copyediting expert, human eye to query when something seems awry in the text.

 That’s why it’s advisable to engage a copyeditor to polish your manuscript before you send it out.
 Here’s a list of editorial services and their approximate costs.
 Barring getting a professional, see if you can bribe an obsessive-compulsive English major friend to at least give it a thorough read-through.

 How do you get your novel published?
 Again, there's no easy answer.
 But doing what you can to network, hone your craft and make sure your novel is in tip-top shape will give you something to do while you’re waiting for agents and editors to take notice of your own personal, passion-driven magnum opus.